 You can sleep anywhere.
 You’re tough.
 Sleeping under a bridge, ok.
 So you’re snoozing on the deck with people stepping over you, ok.
 No sleep for two days, who cares.

 5Tired – I’ll be okay tomorrow

 Young travellers recover quickly.
-A rough 24 hour ride on a cramped, springless bus over roads that specialize in pot holes, no problem.
-Just one night’s sleep and your fine.
+A rough 24-hour ride on a crowded, springless bus over roads that specialise in pot holes, no problem.
+Just one night’s sleep and you’re fine.
 Steep hills are simple.
 Busy walking for days, a breeze.
-Carrying a heavy load, no problem.
+Trying to carrying a heavy load, no problem.
 All this becomes harder as you age, even for people in shape.

 6Know more about the world than your parents or your friends